realA10001986/Time-Circuits-Display/AddOns.md

 1) Option **_Enhanced Time Travel notification_** unchecked

-If a time travel sequence is started by button and the TCD is doing the acceleration on the speedo, the TCD can calculate when the temporal displacement starts and notify other props 5 seconds ahead using the simple TIMETRAVEL command:
+If a time travel sequence is started by button, the TCD itself is taking care of the "acceleration" on the speedo, and can therefore calculate in advance when the temporal displacement will start and notify other props 5 seconds ahead using the simple TIMETRAVEL message:

 ```
 |<---------- speedo acceleration --------->|                         |<--speedo deceleration--->|